Table of Contents

 In case of negative polarity, brighter the scene, smaller is the amplitude.
 Here sync pulse is positive, that is above the blanking level.
 Black is just below the blanking level.
 Brighter the scene, lower is its level below the blanking level.
 White is near the bottom.

-The modulation of the RF carrier by the CVS is in the form of negative AM, where bright picture points correspond to low carrier amplitude and the sync pulse to maximum carrier amplitude (Fig 2.19).Such modulation is called Negative Modulation.
+The modulation of the RF carrier by the CVS is in the form of negative AM, where bright picture points correspond to low carrier amplitude and the sync pulse to maximum carrier amplitude.
+This type of modulation is called Negative Modulation.

 In most of the TV systems, negative polarity is used to modulate the video carrier.